starius/ScPrime/changelog/v1.4.8/key-updates/4314-extend-siac-host-v.md

-- Add MinBaseRPCPrice and MinSectorAccessPrice to `siac host -v`
+- Add MinBaseRPCPrice and MinSectorAccessPrice to `spc host -v`